FowlerLab/starcall-workflow/readme.md

 specified.
 To use the previous example, the raw image file for a single tile would be `well1_seqgrid5/tile02x02y/raw.tif`.
 A more in depth description of tile splitting and merging can be found at the section Tiles below.

-A less common but still possible level of organization is a section of a well, which follows the pattern `well??_subset{size}`.
+A less common but still possible level of organization is a subset of a well, which follows the pattern `well??_subset{size}`.
 This is normally used to test the pipeline on a smaller part of the well.
-Size specifies the side length of the section in pixels, and the section is centered in the well.
+Size specifies the number of microscope tiles to include, and the section is centered in the well.
 If you want to get example data before committing to running the whole well, requesting just part of the well can be useful.
-As before, a section of the raw images of well 1 would be at `well1_subset1000/raw.tif`.
+As before, a section of the raw images of well 1 would be at `well1_subset3/raw.tif`.

 As mentioned above, another level of organization is possible with the different cycles of imaging being separated into folders `cycle??/`.
 This is not common and only occurs in the `stitching/` folder.
 Once stitching and alignment has been preformed